Israel's Bezeq Telecom Q1 profit up, little impact from coronavirus

-JERUSALEM, May 21 (Reuters) - Bezeq Israel Telecom BEZQ.TA reported higher quarterly profit amid a drop in financing expenses and said it was unable to issue a 2020 outlook due to the coronavirus outbreak.
+JERUSALEM, May 21 (Reuters) - Bezeq Israel Telecom BEZQ.TA reported a higher quarterly profit amid a drop in financing expenses and said the coronavirus outbreak has so far had a minimal impact on its results.

 Bezeq, Israel's largest telecoms group, said on Thursday it earned 332 million shekels ($94.5 million) in the first three months of 2020, compared with 300 million a year earlier.